FrancescoRomeo02/TicketWave_AndroidApp/README.md

 ## How It Works

-TopTierTix utilizes the Ticketmaster API to provide users with up-to-date event information.
+TicketWave utilizes the Ticketmaster API to provide users with up-to-date event information.
 Users can search for specific events, access detailed event insights, check ticket availability, and make secure bookings within the app.

 ## Contribution Guidelines